saurabhpatel7/Stepin_Ticket-Reservation-System/1_Requirements/README.md

-# HOTEL MANAGEMENT SYSTEM
+# Restaurants Management System

 #  Requirements

 ## Introduction

-### What is Hotel Management System?
+### What is restaurants Management System?

-The hotel management system is a web based application that allows the hotel manager to handle all hotel activities online.
+The restaurant management system is a web based application that allows the hotel manager to handle all hotel activities online.
 Interactive GUI and the ability to manage various hotel bookings and rooms make this system very flexible and convenient.
 To manage the entire activities manually on paper is very time taken process.
 This application provides flexibility to manage the entire system from a single online